-- GET STARTED EARLY!: Make sure you allow yourself at least two weeks to work on the grant; rushed, last minute applications often have errors that cause them to be disqualified. - VERIFY YOUR NONPROFIT STATUS: In order to receive an ECCF grant, your organization MUST be a 501(c)(3) or a government agency.
+GET STARTED EARLY!: Make sure you allow yourself at least two weeks to work on the grant; rushed, last minute applications often have errors that cause them to be disqualified.

+VERIFY YOUR NONPROFIT STATUS: In order to receive an ECCF grant, your organization MUST have 501(c)(3) OR 509(a)(1), (2), or (3) status OR be a tax-exempt government agency or religious organization.
 If your organization doesn't have official IRS recognition as a nonprofit, you need to find an organization that does and that is willing to serve as your fiscal agent.
-Grant applications from organizations without verified tax-exempt status will NOT be considered. - MAKE SURE YOU'RE ELIGIBLE: Please read the ECCF Grantmaking Guidelines and Grant Application Procedures to make sure your organization's program or asset purchase/improvement is eligible for a grant.
-(These documents are available for download on the ECCF website's "Apply for a Grant" page.) - KNOW YOUR HISTORY: On a related note, make sure your organization hasn't received previous ECCF grants for the same program or purchase (or a similar one).
-Because funds are limited, the ECCF Board will not fund multiple grants that are substantially the same.
+Grant applications from organizations without verified tax-exempt status will NOT be considered.

+MAKE SURE YOU'RE ELIGIBLE: Please read the ECCF Grantmaking Guidelines and to make sure your organization's proposal is eligible for grant funding.
+(This document is available for download on the ECCF website's "Grant Opportunities" page.)

+KNOW YOUR HISTORY: On a related note, make sure your organization hasn't received previous ECCF grants for the same program or purchase (or a similar one).
+Because funds are limited, ECCF will not fund consecutive grants that are substantially the same.

-• COLLABORATE: Before you start a program from scratch, make sure you're not duplicating another organization's services.
+COLLABORATE: Before you start a program from scratch, make sure you're not duplicating another organization's services.
 Some overlap isn't a deal breaker as long as you work with the other organization(s) to effectively administer those services.
 Showing that you cooperate with other agencies, schools, and people is very important since it enhances your program's sustainability and ensures that your application won't be disqualified for duplicating existing services.